 The Mantids are a group of 1,800 carnivorous insects (Order: Mantodea).
 Most mantids are from tropical countries although a few do occur in cooler climates.
 Their closest relatives are the stick insects, grasshoppers and cockroaches.
 Like their relatives the mantids undergo simple or incomplete metamorphosis; they do not have a maggot or caterpillar but go through several stages all of which look like miniature, wingless adults.

 Young mantids should be fed on fruit flies (Drosophila sp.), aphids or other small insects.
 They do well if supplied with as much food as they can eat although they can last quite a while without food.

 As they grow they can be given larger prey, almost any insects (for example, blue bottle flies, grasshoppers, crickets, cockroaches) will be eaten.
 Some species will happily tackle prey as large as themselves.
-However, you should make sure that any insects that are not eaten do not chew the legs or wings of your mantid.
+However, you should make sure that any insects that are not eaten (especially grasshoppers, crickets and cockroaches) do not chew the legs or wings of your mantid.

 If you keep live food for your mantid then you should also ensure that the live food is kept in appropriate conditions (adequate space, correct temperature and humidity and access to food and water).

 Many species are very aggressive towards each other and if kept in groups they will eat each other especially as one or two become slightly larger than their brothers and sisters.

 Mantids can be kept in a variety of containers but many keepers use plastic fish tanks (these can be positioned vertically to provide a tall enclosure).
 Whatever type of cage is used a stick or branch should be provided for the insect to hang from when it sheds its skin.
 As a result it is very important that the distance from the top of the branch to the floor must be at least four times the length of the insect.
 As a result mantids need to be kept in tall cages.
 As the mantid grows it should be moved to larger containers.